Web UI Test Automation

 Test automation features

-When you open your project, Aqua automatically detects Selenium/Cypress/Playwright tests.
+When you open your project, IntelliJ IDEA automatically detects Selenium/Cypress/Playwright tests.
 Recognized tests can be run by clicking the icon in the gutter.

 For example, you can start typing the locator or its substring in the code editor, and the auto-completion feature will provide you with a list of elements to select from.

-The Web Inspector tool window allows you to view web applications and capture page elements required for automated tests.
-When you select the required element on the web page, Aqua generates a unique CSS or XPath locator and helps add it to the source code.
-Additionally, Aqua can generate role-based locators used in Playwright.
-These locators are designed to reflect the element’s role (for example, a button or a checkbox), making its identification easier.
+The embedded Web Inspector allows you to view web applications and capture page elements required for automated tests.
+When you select the required element on the web page, IntelliJ IDEA generates a unique CSS or XPath locator and helps add it to the source code.

 Manage run/debug configurations for tests